 The third question is actually the most important one to consider.
 Give just enough information to lead to the action and ONLY that information.

 First understand that what has worked for others may not necessarily work for you, for you and your business might not be on the same footing as that of others.
-So it’s advisable to not decide the length of your video looking at others, otherwise you might end up getting a shorter (or even a longer) duration video than is actually required by your business.
-This might also result into giving you a poor return on your invested money.
+So it’s advisable to not decide the length of your video looking at others, otherwise, you might end up getting a shorter (or even a longer) duration video than is actually required by your business.
+This might also result in giving you a poor return on your invested money.
 In other words, even a good video of a non-suitable or inappropriate duration might not fetch you a full value on your invested money.
 So how to decide the duration of your business video and choose the one which is a full value-for-money proposition.

-You can of course look at others video to know what you can get in one, two or three minutes, but as a general rule there are so many other things to be considered like:
+You can, of course, look at others video to know what you can get in one, two or three minutes, but as a general rule there are so many other things to be considered like: